 Would you like to us to send you a programming guide?

-Also, we can send a brief weekly email which lists the staffs’ recommendation on upcoming programming.
-You can join the email list here - https://krcb.org/weekly-programming-subscription.
+Also, we can send a brief weekly email which lists the staffs’ recommendations on upcoming programming.
+You can join the email list by clicking here.